Food security and soil health: the United Nations calls to stop the flow of micro and nano-plastics into the environment

 Risks to our health and that of the environment

 The dossier also highlights the environmental risks of micro and nano-plastics, in particular on the structure and activity of the soil, and the health risks, due in particular to the impact of these plastics on the food chains.
-This file echoes a rapport previously published in December 2021 by the Food and Agriculture Organization of the United Nations (FAO), which was already sounding the alarm on the “disastrous” (sic) use of plastics in agriculture and calling for action to drastically limit the threat they pose to food security, human health and the environment.
+This file echoes a investigation report previously published in December 2021 by the Food and Agriculture Organization of the United Nations (FAO), which was already sounding the alarm on the “disastrous” (sic) use of plastics in agriculture and calling for action to drastically limit the threat they pose to food security, human health and the environment.

 Another report published in May 2022 by the NGO SKY (Center of International Environmental Law) addresses more specifically the growing use of fertilizers and pesticides coated in polymers and their propensity to exacerbate the harmful effects already induced by the use of these products.1See the study cited on page 9 of the report “Pesticide Encapsulation at the Nanoscale Drives Changes to the Hydrophobic Partitioning and Toxicity of an Active Ingredient,” Matthew Slattery, Bryan Harper, and Stacey Harper, Nanomaterials 9, no. 1 (January 2019).
 Conducted in 2019 by researchers at Oregon State University, it reveals that a conventional insecticide whose active ingredient is encapsulated in nano-sized plastic is more toxic than applying the same active ingredient with a larger plastic capsule or without any encapsulation..